LP-CDF/AMi_Image_Analysis/README.md

     * Raspbian 10 (on a Pi 3B+, not recommended)
     * macOS HighSierra

-    Hopefully, it should work on other MacOS and Windows.
+    Hopefully, it should work on other linux distributions, MacOS and Windows.
     You will need a screen with minimum resolution of 1920*1080.

     Download the latest released version and gunzip it or clone this repository with